Charitardha555/Elevate-labs-Cybersecurity-Task-04/README.md

 ## Project Overview

 This project demonstrates configuring and testing basic firewall rules on Windows using Windows Defender Firewall.
-The objective is to block inbound traffic to the Telnet port (23) and verify the rule using the built-in Telnet client [file:33].
+The objective is to block inbound traffic to the Telnet port (23) and verify the rule using the built-in Telnet client.

 ---